The Dangers and Effects of Snorting Heroin

 Also, arguably one of the most frightening risks of injection use, HIV and other infectious disease transmission, while lower, is still a risk for intranasal users.
 Heroin use decreases inhibition and impairs judgment, often resulting in risky sexual behaviors (such as unprotected sex), which increases a person’s risk for getting HIV or other infectious diseases.4,11

-Snorting heroin may somewhat decrease the likelihood of experiencing a fatal heroin overdose; however, it does not eliminate the risk.
 Opioid overdoses have been growing significantly since the appearance of fentanyl and its analogues into the heroin market across the United States.12 It is not possible to detect fentanyl in heroin by smelling, tasting, or looking at the heroin powder, and heroin users may snort fentanyl-laced powder without realizing it.13 Unfortunately, it takes an extremely small amount of fentanyl to cause overdose and death,13 and with the ever-growing amount of this synthetic opioid in heroin all across the country,12 users put themselves at risk of overdose every time they snort heroin.

-If you are snorting heroin and you need help, we’re here to help you turn your life around.
-Call us now for help at .
-Our treatment options include everything from medical detox to help you withdraw from heroin safely to inpatient rehab to several forms of outpatient treatment.
-We will help you find the path to recovery that works for you at our Las Vegas treatment center.
+Call our compassionate and helpful admissions navigators at to learn more about your treatment options, including everything from medical detox to help you withdraw from heroin safely to inpatient rehab to several forms of outpatient addiction treatment, or to start the rehab admissions process.
+We will help you find the path to recovery that works for you.